 🔪Variations

 - Spicy: Increase the amount of red chilli powder in both the chicken marinade, and the gravy.
-The recipe as written has a nice kick to it.
+You can also add a green chilli while sauteeing the spices and cashews, and blend in with the tomatoes.

-- Kid friendly or mild: Omit the red chilli powder all together.
+- Kid friendly or mild: Omit the red chilli powder all together for a super mild version of this recipe.

 ⏲️ Step-by-Step Instructions